 Karen McQuillan, RN, MS, CNS-BC, CCRN, CNRN, FAAN, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board from July 1, 2011, through June 30, 2014.
-She fulfills a one-year term as director on the AACN Certification Corporation board, a position that ends June 30, 2013.
+She fulfills second concurrent, one-year term as director on the AACN Certification Corporation Board, a position that ends June 30, 2014.

-McQuillan — clinical nurse specialist (CNS) at R Adams Cowley Shock Trauma Center, University of Maryland Medical Center, Baltimore, a position she’s held since 1987 — was a critical care CNS at Greater Laurel Beltsville Hospital, Md., from 1986 to 1987.
-She held staff nurse positions at R Adams Cowley Shock Trauma Center, Baltimore, and Doctor’s Hospital of Prince George’s County, from 1981 to 1987.
+McQuillan — clinical nurse specialist (CNS) at R Adams Cowley Shock Trauma Center, University of Maryland Medical System, Baltimore, a position she’s held since 1987 — was a critical care CNS at Greater Laurel Beltsville Hospital, Md., from 1986 to 1987.
+She held staff nurse positions at R Adams Cowley Shock Trauma Center, Baltimore, and Doctor’s Hospital of Prince George’s County, Lanham, Md., from 1981 to 1987.

 An investigator, author and presenter on issues related to trauma and nursing, McQuillan holds a faculty associate position with the University of Maryland School of Nursing, Baltimore.
 Her numerous honors include the 2011 Society of Trauma Nursing Trauma Leadership Award, the Nursing Spectrum, Washington D.C./Baltimore edition 2007 Excellence Award for Teaching and the 1997 Nurses of Excellence.